From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Limit-order-book models: zero-intelligence vs queue-reactive

 The estimator is asymptotically efficient in the GMM class.
 For the implementation we used $T=100$ simulations with an horizon of one trading day.
 The tick size was set equal to the minimum bid-ask spread recorded in the data, namely 1 cent.
 As a final estimate, we obtained $\theta=0.6$ and $\theta^{\text{reinit}}=0.85$.

-The asymptotic distribution of the queue size, needed for the re-initialization of the LOB state, is obtained following the approach proposed by \citet{huang2015simulating}.
-For each simulated path, the starting LOB state is randomly chosen using the asymptotic distribution of the queue size.
+The asymptotic distribution of the queue size, needed for the re-initialization of the LOB state, was obtained following the approach proposed by \citet{huang2015simulating}.
+For each simulated path, the starting LOB state was randomly chosen using the asymptotic distribution of the queue size.

 For the calibration of the ZI model, one only needs to reconstruct the intensities of order arrivals.
 To do that, the only information needed involves the type of order, the order arrival time and the order size.
 The ensuing estimators read